Sex Crimes Investigator Arrested For Allegedly Raping Teenage Girl

 “The investigation and arrest resulted from information provided to the department by a member of the public.
 The alleged conduct occurred during the scope of the employee’s assignment with the Department’s Special Victims Bureau,” said the Los Angeles County sheriff’s department in a statement.

-The alleged incident happened in November 2017 in Ventura County.
-The girl was 14-years-old at the time.
+The alleged incident happened at some point in November of 2017, in Ventura County.
+The girl was 14 years old at the time.
 Kimball was at a medical facility when the sexual assault report was made.
-Authorities will not release the name of the facility or state what type of facility it is, claiming confidentiality laws.
+Authorities will not release the name of the facility — or state what type of facility it is — claiming confidentiality laws.
 He was still at the facility when the arrest warrant was served.

 The sheriff’s department has expressed its shock over the allegations.
-Dan Scott, a retired sergeant in the special victims unit, stated nothing like this has ever happened before, according to the Los Angeles Times.
+Dan Scott, a retired sergeant in the special victims unit, stated that nothing like this has ever happened before, according to the Los Angeles Times.
 Members of the department are fully vetted before joining the special victims unit.

 Kimball was investigated in 2009 for supposedly forcing a woman to touch his genitals, but he was never charged in the alleged incident.